Liverpool F.C.: Ownership and finances

 Liverpool has been described as a global brand; a 2010 report valued the club's trademarks and associated intellectual property at £141 million, an increase of £5 million on the previous year.
 The club was given a brand rating of AA (Very Strong).
 In May 2024, business magazine Forbes ranked Liverpool as the fourth-most valuable football club in the world, behind Real Madrid, Manchester United, and Barcelona; they valued the club at $5.37 billion.
 According to a 2018 report by accountants Deloitte, the club had an annual revenue of €424.2 million for the previous year, and Forbes valued the club at $1.944 billion.
 In 2018, annual revenue increased to €513.7 million, and Forbes valued the club at $2.183 billion.
 In 2019, revenue increased to €604 million (£533 million) according to Deloitte, with the club breaching the half a billion pounds mark.

 In April 2020, the owners of the club came under fire from fans and the media for deciding to furlough all non-playing staff during the COVID-19 pandemic.
 In response to this, the club made a U-turn on the decision and apologised for their initial decision.
 In April 2021, Forbes valued the club at $4.1 billion, a two-year increase of 88%, making it the world's fifth-most-valuable football club.
 With Liverpool being ranked as the fourth-most valuable football club in the world in May 2024, at $5.37 billion, this was an increase of roughly 21% from 2022.

+A major change in ownership structure was announced on 14 August 2026, when Fenway Sports Group agreed to sell a 38% stake to 1892 Holdings, a consortium led and managed by Amit Bhatia.
+The consortium also includes Jeff Bezos, who will not take a seat in the board and is represented by managing partner Bryan Baum, Facebook co-founder Eduardo Saverin and the Mittal family.